moDevsome/moFilesManager/README.md

 A rollback function minimise the impact of eventual errors occurred during the process.
 This method return TRUE in case of success, else FALSE.

+IMPORTANT : The extracted archive need to be outside the target folder.

 ## moFilesManager\File methodes summary

 ### Create a File instance